shivanshdave/2020-432/projects/project2/README.md

 -----------

-# The Project 2 (Recorded) Video Presentation
+# The Project 2 Video Presentation

-This is a short pre-recorded video presentation where you display and discuss whatever you feel are the most important parts of Sections 6 and 7 of your document.
+This is a short **recorded** video presentation where you display and discuss whatever you feel are the most important parts of Sections 6 and 7 of your document.
 The deadline is noon on 2020-05-04, and your Video Presentation materials will be submitted through the `Project 2 Video Presentation goes here` link via Canvas.
 The Canvas link should appear on 2020-04-01, and you may submit your Presentation materials at any time before the deadline once that link is live.

 - **Working Alone?** Your presentation should be 3-4 minutes in length.
       - Be sure your name and the date is included in your filename, as in `video_jane_smith_2020-05-04.mp4`.